Time for season-long grub control with Acelepryn

 - When you need to combat both insect and disease pressure at the same time, Caravan G offers the convenience of an insecticide and fungicide in one product.
 It contains the same active ingredient found in Heritage® fungicide to complement its excellent insect control.
 While timing and geographies vary, one application of Caravan G made in June or early July can yield season-long grub control and three weeks of preventive brown patch control.

 No matter which application timing is most convenient for your business, Syngenta has a solution for your grub control needs.
 For more information, contact your local Syngenta territory manager.

-©2020 Syngenta.
+©2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Acelepryn is a Restricted Use Pesticide in the state of Hawaii.
+Caravan G and Meridian 25 WG are highly toxic to bees exposed to direct treatment on blooming crops and weeds.
+Do not apply these products or allow them to drift onto blooming plants while bees are foraging adjacent to the treatment area.
 Acelepryn®, Caravan®, Heritage®, Meridian® and the Syngenta logo are trademarks of a Syngenta Group Company.